-TTUSD has a comprehensive plan for professional growth within the High Reliability Schools Framework, and leadership coaching.
-Professional learning opportunities include guest speakers for teacher groups, and leadership groups separately and together, as necessary.
-Release days for teachers to develop a guaranteed and viable curriculum, priority standards, and proficiency scales with instructional coaches.
+TTUSD has a comprehensive plan for professional growth within the High-Reliability Schools Framework and leadership coaching.
+Professional learning opportunities include guest speakers for teacher groups and leadership groups separately and together, as necessary.
+Release days for teachers to develop a guaranteed and viable curriculum, priority standards, and proficiency scales with TOSAs.
 Professional learning communities meet regularly in teacher groups and administrator groups to reflect on data and collaborate for improvement.
-All professional learning in TTUSD is aligned to the HRS framework and clear district priorities.
+All professional learning in TTUSD is aligned with the HRS framework and clear district priorities.

-During the 2021-2022 school, all elementary school teachers participated in LETRS training which is about the science of reading.
-This training will continue during the 2022-2023 school year.
+During the 2022-2023 school, all elementary school teachers participated in LETRS training which is about the science of reading.
+This training will continue during the 2023-2024 school year.